HD 191939: Three Sub-Neptunes Transiting a Sun-like Star Only 54 pc Away: Host Star Characterization

 We used the host star's broadband Spectral Energy Distribution (SED) and its \Gaia{} DR2 parallax to determine an empirical measurement of the stellar radius following procedures described in the literature \citep{Stassun:2016, Stassun:2017, Stassun:2018}.
 For this analysis, we retrieved the FUV and NUV fluxes from \textit{GALEX}, the $B_T$ and $V_T$ magnitudes from \textit{Tycho-2}, the $J$, $H$, and $K_{s}$ magnitudes from \textit{2MASS}, the W1--W4 magnitudes from \textit{WISE}, and the $G$, $G_{\rm BP}$, and $G_{\rm RP}$ magnitudes from \textit{Gaia}.
 When taken in combination, the available photometry spans the full stellar SED over the wavelength range 0.15--22\,$\micron$ (see \autoref{fig:sed_hdr}).

-We performed a fit to the host star's SED with the Kurucz stellar atmospheric models, placing priors on \teff, \logg, and $\left[\text{Fe/H}\right]$ based on the SPC analysis of the TRES spectra.
+We performed a fit to the host star's SED with the Kurucz stellar atmospheric models, placing priors on \teff, \logg, and $\left[\text{m/H}\right]$ based on the SPC analysis of the TRES spectra.
 The remaining free parameter was the extinction ($A_V$), which we limited to the maximum line-of-sight value from the dust maps of \citet{Schlegel:1998}.
 The model fits the data well, with a reduced $\chi^2$ of 1.9 and best-fit extinction of $A_V = 0.03 \pm 0.03$ (see \autoref{fig:sed_hdr}).
 We also integrated the model SED to obtain a bolometric flux at Earth of $F_{\rm bol} = (7.81 \pm 0.18) \times 10^{-9}$\, erg~s$^{-1}$~cm$^{-2}$.
 Using $F_{\rm bol}$, $T_{\rm eff}$, and the \Gaia{} DR2 parallax adjusted by $+0.08$\,mas to account for the systematic offset reported by \citet{StassunTorres:2018}, we determined a stellar radius of $R_{*} = 0.945 \pm 0.021$\,R$_\odot$.
 We also estimated the stellar mass empirically.
 The eclipsing binary-based relations of \citet{Torres:2010} yield $M_\star = 0.92 \pm 0.06$\,M$_{\odot}$, whereas the stellar surface gravity and SED-based radius result in $M_\star = 0.90 \pm 0.21$\,M$_\odot$. \autoref{fig:sed_hdr} shows the former in a Hertzsprung-Russell (H-R) diagram with an evolutionary track from the Yonsei-Yale models \citep{Yi:2001,Spada:2013}.
 These plots imply that the age of HD~191939 is $7\pm3$\,Gyr.

 Finally, we used the spectroscopic $v\sin{i}$ and the SED-based radius to calculate a stellar rotation period of $P_{\rm rot}/\sin i = 79 \pm 66$\,d, where the large uncertainty is driven by the large error on the spectroscopic $v\sin{i}$.
-There is no chromospheric activity measurement published, but this is consistent with the fact that the \textit{Galex} photometry in the SED does not appear to be strongly in excess.
-This implies that the host star rotates no faster than the Sun.
-Moreover, given that HD~191939 is roughly solar mass, this also indicates that it is somewhat older than the Sun, as evidenced by the H-R diagram.
+This is consistent with the dominant periodicity in the \TESS{} data (after masking the transits of the three planets) identified via a Lomb-Scargle periodogram analysis \citep{Lomb1976, Scargle1982}: a 44-ppm peak-to-peak roughly sinusoidal variation with a 14.15-day period and false alarm probability of 10$^{-20}$.